A reason to keep it on the shelf.

 The mechanism

-One drop.
-Thirty seconds.
-Lead glows green at the exact shape of the paint.
+One drop and about thirty seconds later, lead glows green at the exact shape of the paint.

 Same reagent academic labs use to grow perovskite quantum dots, in a bottle that fits in a drawer.